 I am generally interested in systems that create their own behavior within a framework that I can shape.
 With two autonomous machines in communication, the resulting system is very dynamic and creates unpredictable results.
 One challenge was to design both autonomous machines in such a way, that the system does not get totally random on the one hand but also not stuck in a permanent state on the other hand.
 To create this behavior, I had to teach the systems the basic principles of a constructive conversation.
 Empathy by understanding the messages from others.
 Purpose by developing the conversation in a certain direction.

-The machine is predetermined to generate a fixed light pattern according to the interpretation of the received sounds.
-In this way, the lights enlighten in response to those sounds that you have previously learned, but react randomly to the new sounds.
+The machine is trained to generate precomposed light patterns according to the interpretation of the received sounds.
+The lights enlighten in response to the learned association, but create new light patterns to unknown sound.
+That Is what is called the generalization of a learned concept.

 To what extent have Felix Bonowski and Marcus Ding helped you to perform Speculative Artificial Intelligence?